Tieckby/myFolio/README.md

 # myfolio

-My Portfolio Flutter App project.
+This is my Portfolio Flutter App project.

 ## Getting Started